MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-includecaption-property.md

 ## Remarks

-If `IncludeCaption` is set to **True** on a column in a dataitem, then a corresponding label called "{column name}Caption" is included in the dataset.
+If `IncludeCaption` is set to **True** on a column in a dataitem, then a corresponding label called *{column name}Caption* is included in the dataset.
 The structure of where labels are available depends on the layout type (Excel, Word, or RDLC).
 For more information, see [Report labels](../devenv-report-object.md#report-labels).

 If you want to use the Caption or CaptionML values of a field as a label on a report layout, then you must include the caption in the dataset.
 If you do not include the caption in the dataset, then in a multilanguage application, you cannot use the multilanguage captions as labels in the report.